-The medical term for a mole is “nevus” and the plural form is “nevi.”
-Moles are clusters of pigmented cells (called melanocytes) that often appear as small, dark brown spots.
-However, moles can come in a wide range of colors from pink to dark brown, and can occur anywhere on the body.
+The medical term for a mole is nevus ("nee-vus") and its plural form is nevi ("neev-eye").
+Moles are clusters of specialized skin cells (called melanocytes) that make pigment (melanin) and often appear as small, dark brown spots.
+Interestingly, moles can be a variety of colors ranging from pink to dark brown or even black, and can occur on any part of the body.

 When do moles develop?

 We can be born with moles on our skin, although usually they make their appearance during the first years of childhood and often continue to appear until we are between 20 and 30 years of age.
 By adulthood, some people have as many as 40 moles altogether.
 Moles may change slowly over time, sometimes becoming a different color, developing hairs, or becoming more raised in texture.
 Sometimes they disappear altogether.
 Other moles may remain unchanged throughout a lifetime.

 - May range in color from pink to blue or dark brown

 - Appear in early childhood and throughout adulthood

 - Most are harmless

 - Can become cancerous; important to notice changing features

 - Evaluation by a dermatologist at least annually for complete skin exam

 - Prevent moles by avoiding UV sources: sunlight, tanning booths, sunlamps